ianheggie-oaf/scraper_utils/README.md

 * allows you to increase the random delay for authorities without undue effect on total run time
 * For the curious, it uses [ruby fibers](https://ruby-doc.org/core-2.5.8/Fiber.html) rather than threads as that is a simpler system and thus easier to get right, understand and debug!
+* Cycles around the authorities when compliant_mode, max_load and random_delay are disabled

 To enable change the scrape method to be like [example scrape method using fibers](docs/example_scrape_with_fibers.rb)